Quantifying the efficiency of state preparation via quantum variational eigensolvers: Introduction

 The remainder of this paper is organized as follows.
 Secs.~\ref{sec:QAOA} and \ref{sec:df} contain a brief overview of the QAOA variational ansatz and interaction distance, respectively.
-In Sec.~\ref{sec:ising_model}, we introduce an alternating operator protocol for the Ising model in transverse and longitudinal fields, and we compare the success of the QAOA ground-state preparation with interaction distance across the phase diagram of the model.
+In Sec.~\ref{sec:ising_model}, we introduce an alternating operator protocol for the Ising model in transverse and longitudinal fields, and we demonstrate that the success of the QAOA ground-state preparation correlates with its interaction distance.
+We show that the \emph{slope} of this cross-correlation can be used to identify the existence of different phases in the model.
 In Sec.~\ref{sec:relation} we provide analytical arguments for the numerically-observed correlation between QAOA and interaction distance, while in Sec.~\ref{sec:landscape} we analyze the optimization landscape for these models.
-Our conclusions are presented in Sec.~\ref{sec:conclusion}, while Appendices contain generalizations of our results; in particular Appendix~\ref{sec:three-spin} contains the results for a variant of the Ising model which features interactions between nearest-neighbour triplets of spins.
+Our conclusions are presented in Sec.~\ref{sec:conclusion}, while Appendices contain generalizations of our results.
+In particular, Appendix~\ref{sec:three-spin} contains the results for a variant of the Ising model which features interactions between nearest-neighbour triplets of spins.
 This model has a critical line in the universality class of the Potts model~\cite{francesco_conformal_2012}, and its ground state is much harder to prepare than that of the quantum Ising model.
+On the other hand, Appendix~\ref{sec:cluster} contains results for the model which realises the so-called cluster state~\cite{Briegel2001}, which is of importance in measurement-based quantum computation~\cite{Nielsen2006} and also in symmetry-protected topological phases of matter~\cite{Pollmann2010, Fidkowski2011, Chen2011,Schuch2011}.
+This model displays a critical line in its phase diagram when placed in an external magnetic field, similar to the AFM model, and we demonstrate similar correlation between the interaction distance and QAOA preparation of its ground state.